 Global Child Health Research

-While our work ranges from laboratory work exploring the efficacy of measles vaccines in Mexico to community-based interventions to reduce gender-based violence in Kenya, our unifying goal is to improve the health of underserved children in low-resource settings.
+While our work ranges from laboratory work to sites abroad, our unifying goal is to improve the health of underserved children in low-resource settings.

 Faculty Research Highlights